vars1ty/AppleMusicWebView2/README.md

 # Fork Information
-Main changes are just cleanups and making the RPC look better.
+Main changes are (as of writing):

+- Darker UI (some colors haven't been replaced though)
+- Cleaned up some code
+- Switched from a red/pink-ish color on the text on the side, to a green-blue color

-All credits still goes to the original developer for making thos possible (btw Apple, fix iTunes so it isn't so unstable and maybe people will use it)
+All credits still goes to the original developer for making this possible (btw Apple, fix iTunes so it isn't so unstable and maybe people will use it)

 # Apple Music (WebView2)